linchao1/Capstone1/README.md

 ## Model Deployment
 Here's my overview of the deployed model and instructions on how to query the endpoint with a sample input.
-I deployed the AutoML model since the Accuracy for AutoML and Hyperdrive, were very close so I deployed AutoML using the ACI service.
+I deployed the AutoML model since the Accuracy for AutoML and Hyperparameter Tuning, were less than .03% apart ( accurarcy of 86.33% for AutoML vs. 86.66% Hyperparameter tuning Experiment 2) so I deployed AutoML using the ACI service.

 Here are the steps for deployment.